cs1302uga/cs1302-ce06/README.md

 ![Approved for: Spring 2020](https://img.shields.io/badge/Approved%20for-Spring%202020-blue)

-This class exercise is designed to get you aquainted with Interfaces in Java.
+This class exercise is designed to get you acquainted with Interfaces in Java.

 ## Prerequisite Knowledge